 - Is your condition found in the list of disabling conditions?

 - Can you do the work you did previously?

 - Can you do any other type of work?

-The SSA evaluates this evidence carefully when you apply.
+The SSA evaluates this evidence carefully.
+But most people don’t know how to apply for Social Security Disability.
 If your application is inaccurate or incomplete, it will be denied.
 The frustrating part is that even if your application appears to you to be accurate and complete, you could be missing key details and expertise that would improve your chances of success.

 Required Documentation for Your Application